Reed City lifts boil water advisory

-REED CITY — With an all-clear from the health department, Reed City has lifted its boil water advisory.
+REED CITY — Reed City has lifted its second boil water advisory.

-Lifting the ban early Tuesday, July 7, residents on the 400, 500 and 600 block of West Church Avenue and all of Hillside are no longer under the advisory.
+As of Friday, July 10, the city announced it had lifted the boil water advisory placed on the 400 block of Upton Avenue and 203 S. State St. after receiving test results from the county health department.

-The advisory was put in place after a pipe burst on Friday, July 3 causing settled rust to move through the system.
+The advisory was put in place on Tuesday, July 7 after DTE crews hit a water main while boring for a new gas line.

 Commented